Code of Conduct

 Avoid leaving tracks that can direct predators to nests.
 Nest predators are everywhere—on the ground, in vegetation, and in the air—and many are smart enough to watch you!
 Be careful that predators such as cats, crows, and jays are not following you.
 Minimize damaging or trampling vegetation that could expose nests.

-Minimize disturbance at the nest
+Minimize Disturbance at the Nest

 It is important not to startle a bird as you approach the nest; this may cause it to accidentally knock out eggs or young when it flies off.
 Before approaching the nest, try to see if a parent is sitting on it.
 Whenever possible, wait a few minutes to see if the bird leaves on its own.
 If they do, this is the ideal time to check the nest.
 If the bird is to be flushed, give it ample time to slip off quietly by rustling branches or making noise during your approach.
 Nest boxes should be tapped first, then tapped again when open to allow the parent to slip away before you stare directly into the box.
 If a sitting bird does not leave on its own, do not force it off the nest.
 In this case, you will need to come back later.
 Remember to keep each visit brief, and wait until you are well away from the nest before recording your field notes.

 Do not handle young birds or eggs.
 Eggs can be easily cracked or small nestlings injured.
 Small nestlings are remarkably helpless and may not be able to crawl back into the nest cup if displaced, even inside of a nest box.
 Children monitoring nests should always be under the supervision of an adult.
-If you wish to band birds or handle nest contents, you need to possess the proper federal and/or state or provincial permits.
+If you’d like to band birds or handle nest contents, you need to possess the proper federal and/or state or provincial permits.

 Don't Leave a Dead-end Trail